-- Do I need to bid for my remaining floating core?
+- When do I need to complete my floating core classes?

 - I need to swap a course.
 What do I do next?